Chlorobenzene: Toxicology and biodegradation

 Chlorobenzene can persist in soil for several months, in air for about 3.5 days, and in water for less than one day.
 Humans may be exposed to this agent via breathing contaminated air (primarily via occupational exposure), consuming contaminated food or water, or by coming into contact with contaminated soil (typically near hazardous waste sites).
 However, because it has only been found at 97 out of 1,177 NPL hazardous waste sites, it is not considered a widespread environmental contaminant.
-The bacterium Rhodococcus phenolicus degrades chlorobenzene as sole carbon sources.
+The bacterium Rhodococcus phenolicus degrades chlorobenzene, dichlorobenzene and phenol as sole carbon sources.

 Upon entering the body, typically via contaminated air, chlorobenzene is excreted both via the lungs and the urinary system.

 On other planets

-In 2015, the SAM science team announced that the Curiosity rover reported evidence of higher concentrations of chlorobenzene in a sedimentary rock, named "Cumberland", on Mars.
-The team speculated that the chlorobenzene might have been produced when the sample was heated in the instrument sampling chamber.
+Chlorobenzene has been detected in a sedimentary rock on Mars.
+It was speculated that the chlorobenzene might have been produced when the sample was heated in the instrument sampling chamber.
 The heating would have triggered a reaction of organics in the Martian soil, which is known to contain perchlorate.